 Montana Legal Information

-In 2004, 62 percent of Montana voters passed Initiative I-148, allowing registered patients to use, possess and cultivate medical cannabis and designate a caregiver to assist them.
-The Montana legislature has amended that initiative in 2011, and new regulations were issued in 2011 and 2012.
-Currently, registered patients and their designated caregivers may possess up to one ounce of usable cannabis and cultivate up to four mature plants and 12 immature.
-The changes enacted by SB 423 in 2011 repealed several of the original provisions, including those concerning dispensaries and caregivers.
-A 2016 court ruling lifted the injunction that had preserved limited access to commercial caregivers.
-However, a comprehensive dispensary system was ultimately adopted by the voters of the state with the passage of I-182 in November 2016.
+In 2004, 62 percent of Montana voters passed Initiative 148 (I-148), allowing registered patients to use, possess and cultivate medical cannabis and designate a caregiver to assist them.
+Currently, registered patients and their designated caregivers may possess up to one ounce of usable cannabis.
+If an individual does not have a provider listed, they may posses up to four mature plants and four (4) seedlings.
+If two or more cardholders share a residence and do not have named providers, they may have a maximum of eight (8) mature plants and eight (8) seedlings.

 In This Section

 Montana Supreme Court opinion issued on February 25, 2016 in Montana Cannabis Industry Association et al v.
 State of Montana, which upheld all but one provision of the 2011 Montana Marijuana Act (SB 423), which was subsequently amended in November 2016 as a result of the passing of Initiative I-182.

 In November 2004, Montana voters by a significant margin (62 percent) passed Initiative I-148, allowing certain patients with specific medical conditions to alleviate their symptoms through the limited use of marijuana under medical supervision.

 Unfortunately, patients, caregivers, and providers are still vulnerable to federal and state arrests, prosecutions, and incarceration.
 They also suffer pervasive discrimination in employment, child custody, housing, public accommodation, education and medical care.